Changelog

 · Lots of bug fixes and code revisions.
 Re-wrote almost all of the code.

-What’s new in Nexus Root Toolkit 1.3: April 11th, 2012
+Nexus Root Toolkit 1.3: April 11th, 2012

 · Removed “SDK+Files” button; the program no longer is dependent on the SDK being set up.
 This significantly reduced the file size.